 Unarguably Theatres in St Petersburg are an unmissable attraction in their own right, as they are very interesting from an historical and architectural point of view, and their remarkable theatrical and musical performances are really worth seeing.

-Today St Petersburg's vibrant theatre scene includes numerous major performance venues to keep you entertained and amused for days, even weeks.
+Today St Petersburg's vibrant theatre scene includes numerous major performance venues to keep you entertained and amused for days, or even weeks.
 Among them you can find the world famous Mariinsky Theatre, where you can watch the best Russian ballet and opera show; the Bolshoi Academic Drama Theatre, where you can see ground-breaking drama shows; and the beautiful Alexandrinsky or Mikhailovsky Theatre, where you can enjoy a mix of modern drama, musical shows, and classical ballet or opera.

 Of course there are other theatres and concert venues to go, or sport complexes where you can enjoy top